Robbie Levin ParadigmLast changed 8/3 5:45P CST

 Debated in high school for four years at Niles North.
 I qualified to the TOC twice (2017,18).
-Have not judged a lot on the arms sales topic so be careful with acronyms.
+Did not work at a camp or judge debates on the topic yet so be careful with acronyms.
 I will try to be as open-minded as possible and I am willing to vote on any argument granted that it is impacted out and explained.
 Below are some specifics.

 Link probably controls the direction of uniqueness.

 Politics- have a CP with it because your disad probably sucks.
 This is very situational so do not be discouraged into reading it especially if its coherent.

 8 minute 2NC on case and a 1NR on the disad will get you some extra speaker points.

 CPs that compete off of the word “should” etc. are not competitive and if the aff answers all definitions and does coherent line by line on theory you will not win.

 Will kick the CP unless told not to (if the CP is conditional).

 Condo is probably good.